 Day trading is conceptually the act of trading (speculating) during the same day.
 Another word for Day Trading used by brokers is (Intra-Day Trade)Â which means not holding a trade position past the closing bell of the stock market.
 Which is 4:00 for regular markets and 4:15 for E-Mini markets.

 Intra-day trades require the least amount of capital to hold a position, which is called (initial margin).

 When you hold a position for a short period of time, 1Â minute, 5 minutes, or 1 hour or two, this style of intra-day trading is called micro trading.
 TradeFoxx promotes this kind of trading thatÂ allows short periods of risk exposure.

-Another name for Micro Trading is also considered (scalping style), which again is taking profits on small price changes.
-When micro trading you must have extreme control of your risk, because you are willing to take small profits you must also take small loses.
-We prefer the use of the term of micro trading because you may be in a trade for 1 hour and that conceptually breaks away from Scalping Style.
+Another name for Micro Trading is Scalping, which is taking profits on small price changes.
+When micro trading you must have extreme control over your risk.
+Because you are willing to take small profits you must also take moderate losses.
+We prefer the use of micro trading because you may be in a trade for 1 hour and that conceptually breaks away from Scalping Style.
 In general you could use the two terms interchangeably.